lagoproject/DMP/DMP.md

   - Analyzed (P1): ~ XXX MB
   - ...

 Typically, every detector generates one measurement per hour producing files of ~ XXXMB-XXXMB each, this is ~ XXXGB-XXXGB of raw data per month for a total of 720 files.

 These files can originate 70-120GB of cleaned data (L1) and 10-40GB of quality data (L2 and L3).
 The one-hour interval is kept as the reference unit, resulting in 2160 files (between 2-160MB each).
-The necessary amount of CPU resources to generate these files is small; around 35 minutes on a Gold 6138 Intel core (2 GHz).
+The necessary amount of CPU resources to generate these files is small; around XXX minutes on a Gold XXX Intel core (XXX GHz).
 However, all data-sets should be preserved for reprocessing if software errors appear in the future.

 On the other hand, users can perform their own simulations, which should be re-usable and reproducible by other collaborators.
 A standard simulation using only CORSIKA (i.e. s background simulation), results in a data-set of 4-10 GB (usually ~ 6 GB), but the simulation of one event could take up to 100 GB.
 Geant4 files output does not change these estimated figures.